 Educational and Professional Background

-I originally came through PT school at a time when the physical therapists were bachelor trained (University of Nebraska Medical Center, 1984).
-In 2009, I was earned specialist recognition as a Certified Orthopedic Clinical Specialist by the ABPTS.
+I originally came through PT school at a time when physical therapists were bachelor trained (University of Nebraska Medical Center, 1984).
+In 2009, I earned specialist recognition as a Certified Orthopedic Clinical Specialist by the ABPTS.
 In August 2010, I completed a transitional doctorate of Physical Therapy from Regis University in Denver, CO.
 I have over 20 years experience as a clinical instructor and a coordinator of clinical education.
 This experience helped prepare me for my current position as an Academic Coordinator of Clinical Education (ACCE).
 I have also been a private practice owner for over 20 years and this allows me to bring a practical real-world background into my teaching at SBU.